Jasonblalack/zyngapoker/Build-system.md

 ## Permutations

 Permutations build upon the field configuration.
 The idea is basically to combine separate values of different fields into a combination - a so called permutation.
-This permutation can be used to build a specific JavaScript file
+This permutation can be used to build a specific optimized JavaScript file.
+Each new field which should be permutated multiplies the number of files created e.g.:

+* debug=true/false * engine=gecko/webkit/trident/presto => 2*4 => 8 files

+If you want to limit the number of files created keep in mind to only permutate on often used or otherwise important fields (e.g. free vs. premium user).